awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-ec2.md

 ### Example Snippet<a name="linux-commands-snippet"></a>

-The following example snippet runs a python script\.
+The following example snippet runs a Python script\.

 ```
 commands: